baltimorenode/mega-nodesign/README.md

 The frame buffer uses up 4K of the available 8K of RAM.
 Leaving less than 4K available for additional code.
 The first 1248 bytes of the EEPROM are filled with the Baltimore Node logo.
 The next 640 bytes of the EEPROM are filled with the 5x8 font.

-### Startup:
-The template sketch automatically creates the frame buffer.
-Then fills the frame buffer with addressing data.
-Ports A B C F K and L are all set to OUTPUT and have their value set to LOW.
-The enumeration is performed on the strings of G35 lights.
-The logo is loaded and displayed for 5 seconds.
-Then the user’s setup code is performed.

 ### Color Constants:
 All colors are represented by the LS12B of an unsigned int.
 Format – 4 Brightness, 4b Blue, 4b Green, 4b Red.